 Direct lending funds, common funds and other alternative investments are carried at fair value, which is based on the NAV per share, as provided by the fund manager and/or adjusted by the Foundation.
-The Foundation uses management agreements, analyst notes, audited financial statements, and underlying investment holdings to evaluate the fund manager's valuation methodology (i.e., in determining whether the fund manager follows ASC Topic 820) and considers various other factors including contributions and withdrawals to the fund and monitoring unaudited interim reporting to determine if any adjustment to the NAV is necessary.
+The Foundation uses management agreements, analyst notes, audited financial statements and underlying investment holdings to evaluate the fund manager's valuation methodology (i.e., in determining whether the fund manager follows ASC Topic 820) and considers various other factors including contributions and withdrawals to the fund and monitoring unaudited interim reporting to determine if any adjustment to the NAV is necessary.

 Investments in limited liability companies and partnerships: Fair value of limited liability companies and partnerships are determined by the Foundation using either the income approach (discounted cash flows) or the market approach.
 In some cases, independent appraisals are obtained and then discounted by the Foundation to fair value for lack of marketability, minority interest and/or market risk and in certain circumstances, fair values are based on comparison to similar assets at the measurement date and/or identical assets as of a different measurement date.
 Due to the significant unobservable inputs required to estimate the fair value of these interests, the Foundation's investments in limited liability companies and partnerships are all classified as Level 3 within the hierarchy.
-Investments in this category are generally illiquid and non-redeemable except in certain circumstances.
+Investments in this category are generally illiquid and nonredeemable except in certain circumstances.

 Investment in real estate partnerships: Enterprises has investments in limited partnerships invested in real estate ventures in the United States of America.
 These investments are accounted for at the lower of cost or fair value since these investments are considered other investments and Enterprises has not elected the fair value option for these investments.
 Enterprises evaluates these investments for impairment on an annual basis.
-An impairment loss of \$860,363 was recorded at December 31, 2018.
-The impaired investment was adjusted to a fair value of \$4,274,660 at December 31, 2018.
+An impairment loss of \$1,668,161 and \$860,363 was recorded for the years ended December 31, 2019 and 2018, respectively.
+The impaired investment was adjusted to a fair value of \$2,606,499 and \$4,274,660 as of December 31, 2019 and 2018, respectively.